-Teesport handles over 5,000 vessels and 40 million tonnes of cargo a year, making it one of the largest UK ports in terms of tonnage4.
+Teesport handles 28 million tonnes of cargo a year, making it the 5th largest of the UK ports in terms of tonnage4.

-We have 5 power stations (1 nuclear fuelled and 4 bio-mass fuelled), 7 solar powered energy farms, 12 onshore and 1 offshore windfarm, and 2 further bio-mass (wood pellets) power stations are being constructed at Port Clarence and Tees Port to produce electricity for the national grid.
-The demand to build renewable energy sources is expected to grow as Tees Valley has been awarded UK Government status as a Centre for Offshore Renewable Engineering5.
+We have 5 power stations (1 nuclear fuelled and 4 bio-mass fuelled), 7 solar powered energy farms, 12 onshore and 1 offshore windfarms; and 2 further bio-mass (wood pellets) power stations are being constructed at Port Clarence and Tees Port to produce electricity for the national grid.
+The demand to build renewable energy sources is expected to grow as Tees Valley was awarded UK Government Care Status as a Centre for Offshore Renewable Engineering5.

-Like the majority of UK fire and rescue services we have an extensive network of road and rail but due to the nature of commerce in Teesside our transportation conveys many significant hazardous materials.
-Where the A19 crosses the River Tees it carries over 96,000 vehicles per day which is 123% more than the number of vehicles using the A1M at the equivalent point.
+Like the majority of UK FRSs we have an extensive network of road and rail but due to the nature of commerce in Teesside our transportation conveys many significant hazards.
+Where the A19 crosses the Tees it carries over 96,000 vehicles per day which is 123% more than the number of vehicles using the A1M at the equivalent point.